fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Custom permissions.md

 Permissions define the conditions in which the system allows or denies some specified actions on target resources.

 Permissions are defined in authorization policies.
 Custom permissions allow you to define certain permissions by using custom authorization policies.
-In the Resource Access Management \(RAM\) console, click **Create Authroization Policy** on the Policies page to customize an authorization policy.
+In the Resource Access Management \(RAM\) console, click Create Authorization Policy on the **Policies** page to customize an authorization policy.
 Select a blank template when customizing an authorization policy.

-The authorization policy is a JSON string that requires the following parameters:
+An authorization policy is a JSON string that requires the following parameters:

--   Action: indicates the action that you want to authorize.
-IoT actions start with iot: .
-For more information about actions and examples, see Define an action .
+-   Action: Indicates the action that you want to authorize.
+IoT actions start with iot:.
+For more information about actions and examples, see Define actions.

--   Effect: indicates the authorization type, which can be Allow or Deny.
+-   Effect: Indicates the authorization type, which can be Allow or Deny.

--   Resource: indicates the action target.
-A resource is named as follows:

-    `acs:<service-name>:<region>:<account-id>:<relative-id>`
+-   Resource: Because IoT Platform does not support resource authorization, enter an asterisk `*` instead.

--   Condition: indicates the authentication condition.
-For more information, see Define a condition.
+-   Condition: Indicates the authentication condition.
+For more information, see Define conditions.

-## Define an action {#section_fpg_jrb_5db .section}
+## Define actions {#section_fpg_jrb_5db .section}

 Action is an application programming interface \(API\) operation name.
-When creating the authorization policy, use iot: as the prefix for each action, and separate multiple actions with commas \(,\).
+When creating an authorization policy, use iot: as the prefix for each action, and separate multiple actions with commas \(,\).
 You can also use an asterisk \(\*\) as a wildcard character.
-For more information about API name definitions that are used on IoT Platform, see[API permissions](intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/API permissions.md#) .
+For more information about API name definitions that are used on IoT Platform, see[API permissions](reseller.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/API permissions.md#) .

 The following are some examples of action definitions.